influxdata/influxdb/tsdb/engine/tsm1/DESIGN.md

 └─────────┴─────────┘
 ```

 Blocks are sequences of block CRC32 and data.
-The block data is opaque to the file and CRC32 is used for recovery to ensure blocks have not been corrupted due to bugs outside of our control.
+The block data is opaque to the file.
+The CRC32 is used for recovery to ensure blocks have not been corrupted due to bugs outside of our control.
 The length of the blocks is stored in the index.

 ```
 ┌───────────────────────────────────────────────────────────┐